Last Updated on October 22, 2024 by Aaron von Frank

 Backyard duck noise

 Throughout the day our female ducks are mostly quiet, albeit chatty with each other.
-When they’re in normal mode, our next door neighbors can’t hear a thing.
+When they’re in “normal” mode, our next door neighbors can’t hear a thing.

-When are our ducks loudest?
-When we’re not on schedule, ergo when we’re late letting them out of the coops in the morning or we’re late letting them out of their backyard for their nightly foraging adventures.
-They’re also loud when there’s a snake around or when something startles them.
+- When we’re not on schedule, ergo when we’re late letting them out of the coop in the morning or we’re late letting them out of their backyard for their nightly foraging adventures.

 Backyard chicken noise